Renato de Villa

 Renato "Rene" Salud de Villa (born July 20, 1935) is a Filipino former police and military officer and government official.
 He served as Chief of Philippine Constabulary, Director-General of the Integrated National Police, and Chief of Staff of the Armed Forces of the Philippines.
 He then served as Secretary of National Defense under presidents Corazon Aquino and Fidel V. Ramos.
 He founded Partido para sa Demokratikong Reporma for his unsuccessful presidential bid in 1998.
 He then briefly served as Executive Secretary under President Gloria Macapagal Arroyo.

 Early life and education

 Renato de Villa was born on July 20, 1935, in San Juan, Batangas.
-He completed his elementary education at San Juan Elementary School, and completed high school at Batangas Eastern Academy, also in San Juan.
+He completed his elementary education at San Juan Elementary School, and finished high school at Batangas Eastern Academy, also in San Juan.
 He studied engineering for one year at the University of Santo Tomas in Manila before taking and passing the entrance exam for the Philippine Military Academy.

 De Villa has a master's degree in Business Management from the Asian Institute of Management.